German performance boat builder Frauscher has launched its first all-electric planing sportsboat, the 740 Mirage

 Developed by BMW for the i3 car, these batteries feature ‘industry-leading energy density and a comprehensive safety system’.
-Torqeedo has further tailored the characteristics of the battery to make it suitable for the marine environment and is offering up to a nine-year battery capacity warranty.
+Torqeedo has further tailored the characteristics of the battery to make it suitable for use in an electric boat and is offering up to a nine-year battery capacity warranty.

 Frauscher say that this gives the 740 Mirage enough power to cover around 18nm at its top speed of 27 knots.
 Reducing the speed to 5-6 knots will increase the running time to more than 10 hours and push the range up to 54nm.

 The boat itself is a 24ft GRP sportsboat that is available in both cuddy cabin and bowrider versions.
 The cuddy model has a double in the cabin (the mattress of which can be removed and used as a sunpad on the foredeck when required) while the 740 Mirage Air has an open bow with additional seating up front.

 Both are designed by studio KISKA and Thomas Gerzer, alongside hydrodynamic expert Harry Miesbauer.
 The stepped hull has a conventional shaft drive and propellor ahead of a rudder.